twhite96/labs-web/_posts/2023-01-25-slow-and-dirty-dashboards.md

 ## Have an interesting dashboard?

 I'd like to hear from you!
-You can send me your dashboards at <a href="mailto:dashboards@suburbansmarts.org">dashboards at Suburban Smarts dot org</a>.
+You can send me your dashboards at <a href="mailto:dashboards@tifflabs.org">dashboards at tiff labs dot org</a>.

 Thanks!